PirateNetwork/pirate-docs/docs/configuration/advanced.md

 #### consolidationtxfee
 Fee amount in arrrtoshis used to send consolidation transactions.

-Default is 0.
-While using 0 fee may seem economical there is a chance that not all 0 txfee transactions will be included in blocks by miners.
+Default is 10000 arrrtoshi (or 0.0001 ARRR).
+Txfee of 0 can also be used but while using 0 fee may seem economical there is a chance that not all 0 txfee transactions will be included in blocks by miners.
 Recommended is 10000 arrrtoshi or 0.0001 ARRR which is the standard txfee.

 Note
 {: .label .label-blue }